kyma-project/eventing-auth-manager/README.md

 ### Modify the API definitions

-If you are editing the API definitions, generate the manifests, such as CRs or CRDs, using:
+If you are editing the API definitions, generate the manifests, such as CRs or CRDs, using the following command:

 ```sh
 make manifests